-Once you qualify to receive a disbursement, the financial assistance office will pay all estimated tuition and fee charges for the entire payment period and any other charges you have authorized us to pay.
-If you have funds remaining after these charges have been paid the school will release this Title IV refund to you.
+Once you qualify to receive a disbursement, the Financial Aid Office will pay all estimated tuition and fee charges for the entire payment period and any other charges you have authorized us to pay.
+If you have funds remaining after these charges have been paid, the school will release this Title IV refund to you.

 All students are required to complete the Student Direct Deposit Enrollment Agreement which can be found here.
 The College recommends that all students receive their Title IV refunds via direct deposit (EFT) to increase the efficiency and security of their refund delivery.
 However, students may opt out on the form if they are unable to participate.
 Students who opt out of EFT will have their refund mailed to the last known address on file in the Financial Aid Office.
 You are responsible for updating address information directly with the Financial Aid Office.
 Funds returned undeliverable will be sent back to the Department of Education.

 Tuition and fees are charged at the beginning of each course, not for an entire payment period.
 To ensure adequate funding is available for the entire payment period the Financial Aid Office will withhold enough aid to cover those costs and place them in your student account.
 Any funds remaining at withdrawal or at the end of the payment period will be provided to you as part of a Title IV refund calculation (see Early Withdrawal – Return to Title IV).